inefix/Decentralized-LoRa/LoRa_device/README.md

-# _Raspberry Pi_ of the _End Device_
+# _Raspberry Pi_ of _End Device_

 This directory contains the code of the _Raspberry Pi_ used in the project Decentralized LoRa infrastructure using blockchain.

-The program is developped to be run on a Raspberry Pi connected using serial to a LoPy.
+The program is developped to be run on a Raspberry Pi connected through serial to a LoPy.

 This directory contains the program for the Raspberry Pi.
 The program to run at the same time on the LoPy can be found on the /LoPy directory.